leo-gall/daytistics/README.md

 - **🤖 .github/**: Our automated CI/CD pipeline using GitHub Actions
 - **📂 daytistics/**: The core of our application.
 Built using [Flutter](https://flutter.dev/) and [Dart](https://dart.dev/)
+- **🕸️ website/**: Our website, built with Nuxt.
+Includes landing page and admin interfaces
-- **📂 .vscode/**: Shared VS-Code configuration files
+- **🪁 .vscode/**: Shared VS-Code configuration files
 - **🎨 design/**: Everything about our design: conventions, logos, etc.

-> [!NOTE]
-> Our website is currently separated from the rest of the code in the repository [daytistics.github.io](https://github.com/leo-gall/daytistics.github.io), as Github currently only offers deployments to Github Pages from the root or `docs` folder.

 ## Contributing